-Full-season Beekeeping Workshop Series
+Full-season Intro to Beekeeping

 Are you interested in learning how to keep honey bees?
 Or, are you a beginner beekeeper who has experienced frustrating challenges such as losing colonies?
 Entangled Roots is offering a hands-on workshop series that will cover a full beekeeping year from April to October.
 You will learn how to keep honey bees at an apiary with an experienced beekeeper.
 At the end of the series, you will have the skills and knowledge to be a confident and mindful beekeeper.